weakmemory/weakmemory.github.io/semantics-neapolis23/INSTALL.md

 - [Vim](https://www.vim.org/) + [Coqtail](https://github.com/whonore/Coqtail).
   * Make a step command: a sequence ``<leader> c j`` (``<leader>`` equals to ``\`` by default).

-- Besides general purpose code editors you can use specialized editor for Coq --- [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html).
-  Depending on your system, it may require you to install few packages.
-  For example, on Ubuntu, you need to install ``pkg-config``, ``libgtk-3-dev``, and ``libgtksourceview-3.0-dev``.
-  CoqIDE itself can be installed via ``opam``: ``opam install coqide``.
-  * Make a step command: button "->" in the toolbox.